-- Routine follow-up in managing the disease
+- Routine follow-up in managing the disease.

-Benefits to being seen at the Cocci Clinic include:
+The potential benefits of being seen at the Cocci Clinic include:

-- Complete care in one location
+- Complete care in one location.

-- Coordinated and expedited multispecialty evaluation
+- Coordinated and expedited multispecialty evaluation.

-- Comprehensive work-up
+- Comprehensive work-up.

-- Expert opinion regarding diagnosis
+- Expert opinion regarding diagnosis.